-(a) Personal emergency response system (PERS) is a service that provides a direct telephonic or other electronic communications link between someone living in the community and health professionals to secure immediate assistance in the event of a physical, emotional or environmental emergency.
+- (a) Personal Eemergency Rresponse Ssystem Services (PERS) is a service that provides a direct telephonic or other electronic communications link between waiver recipients someone living in the community and health professionals to secure immediate assistance in the event of a physical, emotional or environmental emergency.
 PERS may also include cellular telephone service used when a conventional PERS is less cost-effective or is not feasible.
-This service may include installation, monthly fee (if applicable), upkeep and maintenance of devices or systems as appropriate.

-(b) The use of these technologies requires assurance that safeguards are in place to protect privacy, provide informed consent, and that documented needs are addressed in the least restrictive manner.
-The person centered plan should identify options available to meet the need of the individual in terms of preference while also ensuring health, safety, and welfare.

-(c) Personal Emergency Response System (PERS) can be directed by individual participants or family but must adhere to all the traditional service rules.
+PERS This service may include installation, monthly fee (if applicable), upkeep and maintenance of devices or systems as appropriate. - (b) The use of PERSthese technologies requires assurance that safeguards are in place to protect privacy, provide informed consent, and that documented needs are addressed in the least restrictive manner.
+The waiver recipient's Pperson Ceentered Pplan should identify options available to meet the need of the waiver recipient individual in terms of preference while also ensuring health, safety, and welfare. - (c) Personal Emergency Response System (PERS) can be directed by waiver recipients individual participants or family but must adhere to all the traditional service rules.

-(23) Supported Employment Emergency Transportation
+(22)(23)-Supported Employment Emergency Transportation Services

-(a) Supported Employment Emergency Transportation is the provision of service to permit waiver participants access to and from their place of employment in the event that the support team is unable to facilitate transportation arrangements quickly or there is a risk of the participant missing a day of scheduled work.
-The provision of this service must be necessary to support the person in work related travel and cannot be reimbursed for merely transportation.

-(b) Transportation must be provided by public carriers (i.e. charter bus or metro transit bus) or private carriers (i.e. Taxicab).
-The recipient may use a commercial transportation agency.
+- (a) Supported Employment Emergency Transportation Services is the provision of service to permit waiver recipients participants access transportation to and from their place of employment in the event that the support team is unable to facilitate transportation through other means.
+Supported Employment Transportation Services arrangements quickly or there is a risk of the participant missing a day of scheduled work.
+The provision of this service must be necessary to support the waiver recipient person-in work related travel and cannot be reimbursed for merely transportation. - (b) Transportation must be provided by public carriers (i.e.e.g., charter bus or metro transit bus) or private carriers (i.e.e.g., Taxicab).
+The waiver recipient may use a commercial transportation agency.

 Author: Samantha McLeod, Associate Director, Long Term Care Specialized Waiver Programs.